nancyhild/nmb-ow-doc/packages.md

 nim package bind demo demoPlace --param place Mumbai
 ```

 Now get a description of the package binding.
 In the following example, the `package get` command shows the annotations for the `demo` package and all its actions (in this case there's only one, the `greeting` action).
-It also shows the binding on the package with the key value pair for the `place` parameter.
+It also shows the binding on the package with the key-value pair for the `place` parameter.

 ```bash
 nim package get demoPlace